ahmad0849/job-finder-api/README.md

    ```

 3. **Create account on Hugging Face to use Hugchat file**
-   - Create a `.env` file in the project root.

    - Add your HugChat (Hugging Face) credentials inside it:

      Example :